dsambrano/good_coding_practices/_posts/series/cli/2022-10-25-terminal-customization.md

 <section class="takeaways">

 This post is all about looking good while coding in the terminal.
 By the end of it you should:
+- Upgrade you terminal experience
-- Know how to set up a Terminal and customize the look and feel
+- Know how to set up a terminal and customize the look and feel

 Prerequisites:
 - None; Although it may be helpful to have read through the series [intro][]